BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_II.md

 2. <b>INNER JOIN</b>

-- return all records when there is a match in either the left (users) or right (orders) table, and all unmatched records.
+- return only records when there is a match in both left and right tables.

 ```sql
 SELECT *